Pedrexus/blog.phvv.me/programming/python-switch-if-tree/en-us.md

 title: 3 ways to refactor if...else trees in python
 headline: 3 ways to refactor if trees with elegant patterns in python
 date: '2020-08-08'
-description: This is a tutorial on how to refactor existing python code if trees into switch patterns using dictionaries, classes and more.
+description: how to refactor existing python code if trees into switch patterns using dictionaries, classes and more.
 language: english
 category: post
 outdated: false